 TRANCE INDUCTION OF LUCID DREAMING

 Dr. LaBerge's trance induction is designed to help you create a mind-set in which lucid dreaming will happen easily.
 The hypnotic induction begins with progressive relaxation accompanied by guided visualization of calming images.
 Once you have attained a peaceful state of mind, Dr. LaBerge gives you suggestions for building confidence that you will succeed at having lucid dreams.
 You are guided in devising a personal symbol to help you to recognize when you are dreaming.
 Musical accompaniment by Robert Rich.
-The Trance CD is included with the NovaDreamer package.
+The Trance audio file is included with A COURSE IN LUCID DREAMING.

 4.2 WHERE CAN I FIND LUCID DREAMING WORKSHOPS?

-The Lucidity Institute offers semi-annual DREAMING AND AWAKENING workshops, in which oneironauts (explorers of the dream world) convene to dedicate nine days and nights to developing their lucidity skills under the guidance of Dr. LaBerge.
+Lucidity Institute offers workshops, in which oneironauts (explorers of the dream world) convene to dedicate several days and nights to developing their lucidity skills under the guidance of Dr. LaBerge.
 Using the most effective techniques and technology, derived from Tibetan dream yoga and Western science, LaBerge and team present instructions on methods of developing the mental skills that foster lucidity and on directing consciousness within both dreaming and waking states towards fulfillment of personal goals.
 During these residential workshops, participants also have an opportunity to use the NovaDreamer, and, if they wish, to participate in ongoing research on a natural substance that, according to recent studies, has been shown to stimulate lucidity and mindfulness.
-Participants in our past workshops have enjoyed phenomenal success at lucid dreaming, with most having at least one during the program.
+Participants in our workshops have enjoyed phenomenal success with lucid dreaming, with most having at least one during the program.
 For further reviews, see Keelin's "Diary From Lucid Dream Camp" and Bucky McMahon's "Loose but Lucid: A Dreamer in Paradise" (pdf).

-The Lucidity Institute is a small business founded and directed by Dr. LaBerge.
+Lucidity Institute is a small, internet-based research organization founded and directed by Dr. LaBerge.
 Its goals are to make lucid dreaming known to the public and accessible to anyone interested, to support research on lucid dreaming and other states of consciousness, and to study potential applications of lucid dreaming.
-The Lucidity Institute sells books, and devices.
-Any profits are used to support further research on dreaming and consciousness.
-To sign up on our mailing list (for web site updates, events, experiments, new product announcements and special offers), you can complete a short online form for The Lucidity Institute mailing list.
+Profits made from workshops and the sale of books and devices are used to support further research on dreaming and consciousness.
+To receive our newsletter Lucidity*Flashes with research updates, invitations to experiments, event and new product announcements and special offers, you can sign onto Lucidity Institute's mailing list by completing a short online form.

-4.4 WHAT QUALIFIES THE LUCIDITY INSTITUTE TO WRITE THIS FAQ?
+4.4 WHAT QUALIFIES LUCIDITY INSTITUTE TO WRITE THIS FAQ?

 On the internet, anyone can play "expert", and there are several FAQs on dreaming and lucid dreaming.
 Which FAQ is authoritative?
-What qualifies the Lucidity Institute to write this FAQ?
+What qualifies Lucidity Institute to write this FAQ?
 Why should readers take its contents any more or less seriously than those of other FAQs?
 These are all reasonable questions to ask.
-This FAQ was written by LI staff (primarily Lynne Levitan) and Stephen LaBerge.
-Dr. LaBerge has had more than 20 years of relevant personal and professional experience, having received his Ph.D. in Psychophysiology from Stanford University for his pioneering laboratory research on lucid dreaming.
-During the course of his dissertation study he learned to have lucid dreams at will, and has recorded more than a thousand lucid dreams which he has used for personal growth and exploration as described in his books Lucid Dreaming and EWLD.
-His contributions to lucid dreaming methodology include developing lucid dream induction techniques (e.g., MILD, the counting technique for falling asleep consciously, and early morning napping), the spinning and hand-rubbing technique for stabilizing lucid dreams, and various lucid dream induction devices such as the DreamLight and NovaDreamer.
+This FAQ was written by Lucidity Institute staff (primarily Lynne Levitan) and Stephen LaBerge.
+Dr. LaBerge has had more than 35 years of relevant personal and professional experience, having received his Ph.D. in Psychophysiology from Stanford University for his pioneering laboratory research on lucid dreaming.
+During the course of his dissertation study, he learned to have lucid dreams at will, and has recorded more thousands of lucid dreams which he has used for personal growth and exploration as described in his books Lucid Dreaming, EWLD and Lucid Dreaming: A Concise Guide to Awakening in Your Dreams and in Your Life.
+His contributions to lucid dreaming methodology include developing lucid dream induction techniques (e.g., MILD, the counting technique for falling asleep consciously, and early morning napping), the spinning and hand-rubbing techniques for stabilizing lucid dreams, and various lucid dream induction devices such as the DreamLight and NovaDreamer.
 His scientific contributions include using eye-movement signals to prove the reality of lucid dreams, characterizing the basic physiology of lucid dreams (and coining the terms DILD and WILD), and showing through a variety of experiments that lucid dream actions affect the brain (and to a lesser extent the body) as-if they were actually happening.
-Lynne Levitan has also had many years of personal and professional experience with lucid dreaming and wrote many of the articles in NightLight.
+Lynne Levitan has also had many years of personal and professional experience with lucid dreaming and has writtten many of the articles for Lucidity Institute's newsletter.

 4.5 WHAT IS THE LUCIDITY INSTITUTE MEMBERSHIP SOCIETY?